 This last candidacy was clearly nothing more than a gesture, yet another doomed attempt by the Left to pretend it still had any meaning in the modern Labour Party.
 Even so, Corbyn wasn’t an obvious choice.
 He’d spent 32 years as MP for Islington North and, although he’d made no impression upon Parliament whatsoever, he was senior to Ken Livingstone, John McDonnell and Diane Abbott, all of whom had mounted previous challenges for the leadership; no one, on those occasions, had ever suggested that Corbyn might be a better option.
 But everyone else had had a go, and now Buggin’s turn demanded that Corbyn be offered up as the ritual sacrifice.

 It was just a question of getting him on the ballot paper.
-And, just as Abbott had been helped in 2010, so now was Corbyn nominated by the likes of Frank Field and Margaret Beckett, people who disagreed with him entirely, but felt that the Left should be included in the ‘debate’ about Labour’s future.
+And, just as Abbott had been helped by her political opponents in 2010, so now was Corbyn nominated by the likes of Frank Field and Margaret Beckett, people who disagreed with him entirely, but felt that the Left should be included in the ‘debate’ about Labour’s future.

 There were two crucial flaws in this decision.
 First, this wasn’t a debate, it was a leadership election.
 If the party had wanted a debate, it should have followed Michael Howard’s 2005 example, and paused rather than rushing to the hustings.
 This, indeed, is what Corbyn and the Left wanted: a period of analysis in which they might try to get the party back onto more traditional Labour territory.

 The second problem was that the rules had now changed.
-Ed Miliband, it turned out, was the worst leader the Labour Party had ever had, not only taking it backwards in the Commons, but leaving it with a new and ill-considered electoral system.
+Ed Miliband, it turned out, was the worst leader Labour had ever had, not only taking the party backwards in the Commons, but leaving it with a new and ill-considered electoral system.

 All political parties have a tension between the membership and the parliamentary representatives.
-For Labour this is further complicated by the presence of the trade unions that gave birth to the party; here there are tensions between not two but three separate elements.
-When the members and the unions felt, at the end of the 1970s, that the PLP was drifting too far from their interests, they took the choice of leader away from the MPs and constructed the electoral college to represent all three wings of the movement.
+For Labour this is further complicated by the presence of the trade unions that gave birth to the party; there are (often conflicting) demands from not two but three separate elements.
+And when the members and the unions felt, at the end of the 1970s, that the PLP was drifting too far from their interests, they took the choice of leader away from the MPs and constructed the electoral college to represent all three wings of the movement.
 It was a muddled compromise, and minor amendments had to be made over the years, but it did broadly function.

 Under Miliband’s leadership, this was casually thrown away.
 The electoral college ceased to exist, to be replaced by a simple one member-one vote headcount.
 Well, not entirely simple, because there was also the new class of registered supporter, whereby it was possible to buy a vote for a mere three pounds.
 But the registered supporters were a side issue.
 The real problem was allowing the membership to choose the leader.

-This had long been the practice with the Liberal Party and its successors, going back to David Steel’s time, and that made some sense, since the party had so few MPs in the first place.
-It was then adopted by the Conservative Party under William Hague, with the result that Iain Duncan Smith was elected leader, and had to be removed by an MPs coup; the party still theoretically retains the system, but this year it again found a way of choosing a new leader without consulting the membership.
+This had long been the practice with the Liberal Party and its successors, going back to David Steel’s time, and that made some sense, since the party had so few MPs that elections looked foolish.
+The system was then adopted by the Conservative Party under William Hague, with the result that Iain Duncan Smith was elected leader, and had to be removed by an MPs coup; the party still theoretically retains the system, but this year it again found a way of choosing a new leader without consulting the membership.

 During the election campaign, the party membership increased dramatically, while over 100,000 took up the registered supporter offer.
 And Corbyn built up what proved to an unstoppable head of steam.